 Town and Community Councils are funded principally by an annual precept.
 Income and expenditure for the next financial year are calculated in the form of detailed budget forecasting.

-The precept is included with resident’s council tax which is collected by the County Council and paid to the Community Council in three instalments.
-Community and Town Councils can apply for other funding such as grant and funding awards, but they do not receive funds directly from central government.
-The Community Council derives almost all of its funds from its precept.
-This is an additional amount shown on your council tax bill which is added to the Flintshire County Council Tax and the Police and Crime Commissioner tax.
-Higher Kinnerton precept accounts for 2.26% of a typical band D Council Tax bill as shown in the chart.
+The precept is included with residents’ council tax which is collected by Flintshire County Council and paid to the Community Council in three instalments.
+Community and Town Councils can apply for other funding such as grant and funding awards but do not receive funds directly from central government.
+The Community Council derives almost all of its funds from the precept which is shown on residents’ annual council tax bill.

 Since 2015 it has been a requirement for all community councils to publish their audited statement of the council’s accounts ‘online’.
-These details can be found below plus some useful guidance on the types of income sourced and expenditure undertaken the Community Council.
+Approved annual returns for the last two financial years can be found below, as per government guidelines.